 image_file = io.BytesIO(image_content)

-file_path = pathlib.Path('nix/path/to/test', hashlib.sha1(image_content).hexdigest()[:10] + '.png')
+file_path = Path("/path/to/test", hashlib.sha1(image_content).hexdigest()[:10] + ".png")

 image.save(file_path, "PNG", quality=80)

-Python outputs a 403 Forbidden HTTP error.
+Python outputs a 403 Forbidden Error.

-Obviously, getting the first result means we are finished.
-We would receive the second outcome if we were to scrape our /blog/ page.
+You're likely to receive the second result when web scraping a website that has strict anti-bot measures since the 403 Forbidden Error means the target site has denied your request.
 Fixing the second outcome will take a little bit of time in most cases, although, at times, there can be more difficult scenarios.

 from selenium import webdriver